-This item contains deferred discounts of $\le$ 10,899 thousand (previous year: $\le$ 6,311 thousand), advance insurance premiums of $\le$ 1 thousand (previous year: $\le$ 1 thousand) and advance fees and commissions amounting to $\le$ 2,974 thousand (previous year: $\le$ 1,372 thousand) paid in connection with a rise in the level of new business at the Bank's branch in Italy.
+This item contains deferred discounts of €11,796 thousand (previous year: €10,899 thousand), advance insurance premiums of €1 thousand (previous year: €1 thousand) and advance fees and commissions amounting to €14,261 thousand (previous year: €9,145 thousand) paid in connection with a rise in the level of new business at the Bank's branches.
+At the Bank's branch in Italy, accrued commissions amount to €89,313 thousand (previous year: €0 thousand) due to new sales commissions.